moli-03/repo-soundboard/README.md

 ```

 ## Converting to `.wav` Format
-If your sound file is not in `.wav` format, you can convert it using the following methods:
+If your audio file is not in `.wav` format, you can convert it using the following methods:

 ### Online Tools
 Use online converters to easily transform `.mp3` or other formats into `.wav`.